minvws/nl-kat-coordination/docs/source/user-manual/getting-started/onboarding.rst

 Step-by-step onboarding
 -----------------------

-The onboarding starts with the registration process, which let’s you create your very first organization.
+The onboarding starts with the registration process, which lets you create your very first organization.
 The first page of the onboarding shows the welcome page.

 .. image:: img/1-onboarding-welcome.png
   :alt: Onboarding welcome page.